Chdata/AHK-KillingArt/README.md

 # Killing Art
 ![Seisa](seisa.png)

-Draw_Spiral_Show is basically one of my first programs from high school.
+Draw_Spiral_Show is one of my first programs from high school.

 To activate a program, press `Alt+D`.